zoziha/fortsa/README.md

 ### Supported Compilers
 The following combinations are tested on the default branch of `ForTSA`:

 |Name|Vesrion|Platform|Architecture|
 |---|---|---|---|
 |GCC Fortran(MSYS2)|10|Windows 10|x86_64|

 ### Build with [fortran-lang/fpm](https://github.com/fortran-lang/fpm)
+Fortran Package Manager (fpm) is a great package manager and build system for Fortran.
 You can build using provided `fpm.toml`:
 ```bash
 fpm build